 Language detection is used in multiple scenarios across a variety of industries.
 Some examples include:

-- Preprocessing text of other Azure Cognitive Service for language features.
-Other Azure Cognitive Service for language features require a language code to be sent in the request to identify the source language.
+- Preprocessing text of other Azure AI Language features.
+Other Azure AI Language features require a language code to be sent in the request to identify the source language.
 If you don't know the source language of your text, you can use language detection as a pre-processor to obtain the language code.

 - Detect languages for business workflow.
 For example, if a company receives email in various languages from customers, they could use language detection to route the emails by language to native speakers that can communicate best with those customers.